Dirac Spin Liquid Candidate in a Rydberg Quantum Simulator

 Interestingly, longer-distance correlations are not substantially affected by this perturbation---whether this robustness persists to lower temperatures and larger system sizes remains an open question~\cite{supp}.

 In summary, we have prepared and characterized low-energy quantum states of a frustrated, exchange-interacting antiferromagnet of cold atoms.
 Our system does not appear to be ordered, and its correlations are comparable to theoretical expectations for a quantum spin liquid.
-The Rydberg array platform is rapidly developing along several directions, which will soon open broad new avenues for additional study of this atomic spin liquid candidate.
+The Rydberg array platform is rapidly developing along several directions, which will soon open broad new avenues for additional study of this atomic spin liquid candidate. \textit{Note added.}---After submission of our paper, we became aware of two related work which explore non-equilibrium $U(1)$ spin liquids in Rydberg quantum simulators~\cite{geim2026, Karch_inprep_U1QSL}.

 \textit{Data availability.} The data is publicly available on \href{https://zenodo.org/records/18638413?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImIwNGIyNDlmLWMyMTctNDcwNi1hZWMzLTkxYzRkMDdhN2ZiMyIsImRhdGEiOnt9LCJyYW5kb20iOiJhMjkwNTE3OGRhYWEyY2RkOTVmMzk3ZGJhNzVkYWI5OCJ9.m2sTZqlpm_K3T29Zk9REqmNSWBoiujQ11E5Y0w3GgnxMIYoOjoG2HlUFhN_SjuPmDYGAr0yMcJMBWYdnddjI-Q}{zenodo}~\cite{bintz2026}.
 We encourage those interested to find their own spin liquid observables inside it~\footnote{We offer a nice French dinner to anyone who finds something interesting!}.